An old tobacco town puts its historic structures to a new, modern use

 2) How it is financed.
 This will be old news to anyone involved in commercial real estate.
 But for us, visits to recovering (or decaying) downtowns have been an ongoing education in the role of tax policy as a prime mover in starting or changing urban trends.
 (For instance, see this previous report by our colleague John Tierney on Allentown, Pennsylvania.)

 Specifically in Danville, the tax policies that matter have been from two states, and the federal government.
 The states are Virginia, which offers builders a 25% tax credit for construction costs on historic-preservation projects like those in Danville — and neighboring North Carolina, which also had such a program but cut it back substantially five years ago.
 Both state credits come on top of a 20% federal tax credit for preservation projects, and in effect they dramatically reduced the capital costs for developers interested in restoring warehouses, abandoned factories, old shops, etc. (Do such tax preferences amount to “picking winners”?
-Of course.
-But given that just about everything in urban development involves a tax incentive of some sort, the program should be judged on its effects.
-Overall I’d argue that they have been very beneficial, but that’s for another time.)
+Sure.
+But in a tax regime that includes provisions like the carried-interest deduction for hedge-fund managers, I’ll defend the public benefits of this preference any time.)

 The Virginia program fostered renewal efforts like those in Danville (and Roanoke and Lynchburg and Charlottesville and elsewhere).
 The cuts in the North Carolina program (though later partly reversed) enticed developers like those who had transformed tobacco and textile works in Durham and Winston-Salem to look out of state.
 Virginia was right next door.

-Lower construction costs obviously mean that developers can charge tenants lower rent, which in turn lets buildings be occupied more quickly, which in turns add customers and vitality to the downtown.
+Lower construction costs obviously mean that developers can charge tenants lower rent, which in turn lets buildings be occupied more quickly, which in turn adds customers and vitality to the downtown.

 3) A test case: Craghead Street.
 “Coming to Danville now, it’s probably hard for you to imagine what this street used to look like,” the designer and developer Rick Barker, told me at his office in the 500 block of Craghead Street, in the River District.

 “I can tell you that just five years ago, there were not two people in this city who wanted this building that we’re sitting in right now, or anything in the block.”
-The building we were sitting in, which Barker has turned into his office headquarters and is shown in a night shot below, now has a stylish hipness that would seem at home in any major city in North America or Europe.
+The building we were sitting in, which Barker has turned into his office headquarters and is shown in a night shot below, now has a stylish exterior and especially interior hipness that would seem at home in any major city in North America or Europe.
 That office is on one end of the 500 block of Craghead Street; the shops and buildings along the entire block are part of a renovation effort, driven significantly by historic-preservation tax credits, that Barker’s company has underway.

 “This street was named for Doctor Craghead, who was one of Danville’s first city council members,” Barker told me.
 “Five years ago we said that we wanted to make sure that people stopped calling it Crackhead Street.
 Our goal was to take the least desirable commercial block in the Dan River District, and make it the most desirable business address in the city.
 And we are on the way.”

-Note: Editor’s Note: This article is part of a series about the gay-rights movement and the 50th anniversary of the Stonewall uprising.